lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Undergraduate Research Assistant_ </p>

-<p style="text-align:center;">Avery is an undergraduate research assistant majoring in Genetics and Genomic Sciences and a part of the Science and Technology honors program.
+<p style="text-align:center;">Avery is an undergraduate research assistant and <a href="https://www.uab.edu/cas/cancerbiology/images/documents/RACE_21_Application_Student_11-11-20_revision.pdf" target ="_blank">RACE21 Cancer Biology Scholar</a> majoring in Genetics and Genomic Sciences and a part of the Science and Technology honors program.
 She is responsible for the lab website and collaborates on multiple projects for the lab.
 Her current focus is working with comprehensive Glioblastoma RNA profiles to identify optimal research model systems and patient avatars, as well as understand Glioblastoma-associated blood and brain gene expression profiles.</p>

 ---

 <p style="text-align:center;"><img src="/about/_index_files/Emily.jpg" alt="" width="200px"/></p>

-### <p style="text-align:center;"> Emily Page </p>
+### <p style="text-align:center;"> Emily Page</p>

 ##### <p style="text-align:center;"> _Research Assistant / Grad PREP Scholar_</p>